anatoliifrolov/postgres-cxx-client/README.md

 }
 ```
 Here we connect to a database using the default values and environment variables.
-This is a good choise to pass sensitive information like passwords.
+This is a good choice to pass sensitive information like passwords.
 For example, the library is tested assuming that
 PGUSER, PGPASSWORD and PGDATABASE variables are set.

-Alternatively we can use a connection string:
+Alternatively, we can use a connection string:
 ```cpp
 void configStr() {
     Connection conn{"user=cxx_client password=cxx_client dbname=cxx_client"};